 Youth violence is a major issue which can have long-term negative consequences for victims, their families, friends, and communities.
-Today’s youth face an increase and greater burden than ever before.
-They must face external pressures such as poverty, disease, and violence.
-As per the UN World Population Prospects statistics, it was eventually estimated that there are around 1.3 billion 15-24 years old in the world, with nearly one billion living in developing countries where eventually conflict have occurred.
-Prevent conflicts and violence among youth is a major challenge.
+Today’s youth face increased and more greater burden than ever before as they must face external pressures such as poverty, disease, and violence.
+As per the UN World Population Prospects statistics, it was estimated that there are around 1.3 billion 15-24 years old in the world, with nearly one billion living in developing countries within which conflict have occurred.

 Causes of conflict and violence

-It seems that youths people are occasionally impacted by the society in which they grew up.
-As a result, the background of those who commit are subject to violence can make a contribution to youth violence.
+It appears that youths people are heavily impacted by the society in which they grew up.
+As a result, the background of those who commit or are subject to violence can make a contribution to youth violence.
 There may be different causes of conflict or violence :

 - Early involvement with alcohol, drugs and tobacco

 - Lack of bonding between parents and children